Collier - Ceinture - Embrase

 © Céleste Leeuwenburg

-Les voyages en Guinée Konakry et en Afghanistan qu’Alexandra Hémy réalise au cours de ses études d’ethnologie, développent chez elle un intérêt esthétique fort pour les savoirs-faire traditionnels, le travail de la main et les matières nobles.
+Les voyages en Guinée Konakry et en Afghanistan qu’Alexandra Hémy réalise au cours de ses études d’ethnologie et de science politique, développent chez elle un intérêt esthétique fort pour les savoirs-faire traditionnels, le travail de la main et les matières nobles.

-Quelques expériences plus tard, en particulier dans le documentaire, elle se lance dans la décoration et se forme à la tapisserie en siège pour ensuite réaliser différentes collections inspirées de ses voyages.
+Quelques expériences plus tard, en particulier dans le documentaire et le journalisme, elle se lance dans la décoration et se forme à la tapisserie en siège pour ensuite réaliser différentes collections inspirées de ses voyages.
 Elle obtient son premier chantier de décoration pour l’aménagement d'un coffee shop à Paris.

-Engagée par une marque de décoration parisienne, elle effectue un travail de sourcing au cœur de l'artisanat marocain.
+Engagée par une marque de décoration parisienne, elle effectue un travail de sourcing au cœur de l'artisanat marocain particulièrement sur les kilim, les mrirt et les azilal.
 Parallèlement, elle obtient son second chantier de décoration pour l'aménagement des espaces communs d'une résidence universitaire à Roubaix.

-Désormais à son compte, elle s’envole pour l’Inde et l’Afrique afin de développer son activité de sourcing.
-Elle décroche son troisième chantier de décoration pour l'aménagement du futur centre culturel indien de Paris.
+Puis elle s’envole pour l’Afrique afin de développer son activité de sourcing.
+Elle décroche son troisième chantier de décoration pour l'aménagement d'un centre culturel indien à Paris mais après avoir validé sa proposition, le client a finalement renoncé au projet.